How to Create a Unicorn Horn and Hold it on Your Forehead

 Make a single twist unicorn horn

 A single-twist horn is when you have one cone of clay that you twist into a horn-like shape.
-It has a more realistic horn appearance and you can make it super thin by continuing to twist and stretch the horn.
+It has a more realistic horn appearance and you can make the tip super thin by continuing to twist and stretch the horn.
 You can also make the horn thicker, shorter, longer, or whatever you want.

 Supplies you will need: